secretGeek/til/linux/nginx.md

 nginx overtook apache as the most popular webserver in the world.

-what i use it for is as an internet facing webserver that acts as a 'reverse proxy' for my web apps (which themselves run kestrel, a lightweight webserver, that isn't robust enough to withstand the open internet)
+what i use it for is as an internet facing webserver that acts as a 'reverse proxy' for my web apps (which themselves run `kestrel`, a lightweight webserver, that isn't robust enough to withstand the open internet)

 install via `apt-get`